-What are the voting rights of the holders of Watsco Common stock and Class B common stock?
+What are the voting rights of the holders of Watsco common stock and Class B common stock?

-Holders of our Common stock are entitled to one vote per share on each matter that is submitted to shareholders for approval and vote as a separate class to elect 25 percent of our directors (rounded up to the next whole number), which presently equates to three directors.
+Holders of our common stock are entitled to one vote per share on each matter that is submitted to shareholders for approval and vote as a separate class to elect 25 percent of our directors (rounded up to the next whole number), which presently equates to three directors.
 Holders of our Class B common stock are entitled to ten votes per share on each matter that is submitted to shareholders for approval and vote as a separate class to elect 75 percent of our directors (rounded down to the next whole number), which presently equates to six directors.
-Holders of our Common stock and our Class B common stock vote together as a single class on all matters except election of directors or as otherwise provided by applicable law.
+See Summary of Business Matters to be Voted On under "Election of Directors."
+Holders of our common stock and our Class B common stock vote together as a single class on all matters except election of directors or as otherwise provided by applicable law.